Local trans advocates speak out against model policies

-Charley Burton has spent the last 12 years of his life as an activist for trans people in Virginia.
-He’s frustrated by the misconceptions that circulate online and offline.
+Charley Burton, who has been transgender all of his life and an activist for the last 12 years for other trans people in Virginia, finds frustrating the misconceptions circulating over school policies recommended by Gov. Glenn Youngkin.

-“No one's taking the time to really know about what it's like to be trans.
-People are making their own assumptions,” he said.

-Governor Glenn Youngkin’s 2022 model policies are based on those false assumptions, Burton said.
+Youngkin’s 2022 model policies for schools are based on false assumptions, Burton said.
 They have him more worried than ever.

 People are also reading…

-The new guidance may require school staff to report students who share their gender or sexuality at school to their parents, effectively “outing” them.

 They represent a radical change from former governor Ralph Northam’s 2021 model policies, which allowed students to choose the name, pronouns and bathrooms that fit them.
-Only 10% of Virginia schools took up Northam’s policies, which lacked an enforcement mechanism, according to Virginia Public Media.
+Only 10% of Virginia schools took up Northam’s policies, which lacked an enforcement mechanism

 Natalie Painter, a trans woman, and her nonbinary child, Julia, know that firsthand.
 A nonbinary person is someone who identifies as neither male nor female.